scmbreeze/scm_breeze/README.markdown

-# Moved to an organization, and looking for maintainers.
+# Now looking for help with maintainance.

-## Please post an issue if you would like to help with maintainance.
+## Please post an issue if you would like to help out.

 # SCM Breeze [![TravisCI](https://secure.travis-ci.org/ndbroadbent/scm_breeze.png?branch=master)](http://travis-ci.org/ndbroadbent/scm_breeze)